 Help guide students to higher academic achievement.
 Care for premature infants or children with disabilities.
-Mentor troubled teenagers and young mothers.
-The Foster Grandparent program connects role models like you with young people with exceptional needs.
+Mentor teenagers and young mothers.
+The Foster Grandparent program connects role models like you to young people with exceptional needs.

 Meet James Hunter

-James Hunter served as an Americorps Seniors volunteer in the Foster Grandparent Program in Kansas City, MO.
+James Hunter serves as an AmeriCorps Seniors volunteer in the Foster Grandparent Program in Kansas City, Mo.
 Prior to his volunteer service, Hunter served as a Private Second Class in the United States Army from 1976-1977.
 When he returned to civilian life, he struggled to adjust and fell into drug and alcohol addiction.
 After finding himself homeless, he sought help and turned his life around.
-Today, Hunter mentors and tutors 2nd grade students from an under-resourced community in Kansas City, MO.
+Today, Hunter mentors 2nd grade students from an under-resourced community.
 Hunter’s service has rendered him a role model for the youngest members of his community and has allowed him to affect change well beyond his immediate surroundings.

 To serve in AmeriCorps Seniors programs you must be: